Monsters' Den: Godfall - The Archery Tree Guide > MGW: Video Game Guides, Cheats, Tips and Tricks

-Increases damage dealt by 10% and accuracy by 25%, however reduces speed by 5.
-A decent style that should be used mostly in specific circumstances and not as a go to style.
-Best used either with hail of arrows, to finish off enemies that need to be dealt just slightly more damage, or to deal with high evasion enemies.
-You should never us this as your default fighting style because the speed penalty is a huge liability.
+Increases damage dealt by 10% and accuracy by 25%; however, it reduces speed by 5.
+A decent style that should be used mostly in specific circumstances and not as a go-to style.
+Best used either with a hail of arrows, to finish off enemies that need to be dealt just slightly more damage, or to deal with high evasion enemies.
+It would help if you never used this as your default fighting style because the speed penalty is a huge liability.

 Marksman Subclass Abilities